elginakin/obsidian_academic_lab_notebook_template/README.md

 	- ![tutorial_2](./_attachments/tutorial_2.png)
 8. Proceed with the notebook introduction! in the `_🎉 Welcome (Start Here`) folder.

 # Introduction

-👋 Welcome.
-This repository houses a scaffold digital laboratory notebook constructed in obsidian.
-Its intent is to supply academic users with an automated with a semi-automated and approach to designing/executing/recording experiments while simultaneously incorporating findings from the literature all in one centralized and local (on your native machine) place.
+👋 Welcome!
+This repository contains a scaffolded digital laboratory notebook built in Obsidian.
+Its purpose is to provide academic users with a semi-automated approach to designing, executing, and recording experiments while simultaneously integrating findings from the literature—all in one centralized, local (on your native machine) workspace.
 # Motivation

-I am currently finishing up my PhD in Molecular Microbiology and Immunology at Johns Hopkins University.
-This notebook is a product of an insatiable need to over-structure my life while I navigate the world of academia.
-Moreover, I was growing tired of using multiple applications for tracking experiments and found myself constantly citing the summarizing the literature within my old lab notebooks.
-The nature of my dissertation work has resulted in many projects continually opening, closing and merging resulting in parallel execution of many different experiments.
+I am currently completing my PhD in Molecular Microbiology and Immunology at Johns Hopkins University.
+This notebook is the result of my insatiable need to over-structure my life while navigating academia.
+I grew tired of using multiple applications to track experiments and constantly found myself citing and summarizing literature in my old lab notebooks.
+The nature of my dissertation work has led to many projects opening, closing, and merging, requiring the parallel execution of numerous experiments.

-Another more serious motivator for this lab notebook is the acknowledgment that the biological sciences is often confounded with difficulties to reproduce reported experimental results.[^1] While many contributors to this problem are conceptual in nature, this notebook aims to remedy a practical one: lowering the time and effort needed to capture details of experimental design and results.
-In this new era of science, we as graduate students are producing more data than ever before.
-This, in part, falls in the wake of new technology which gives more bang for our buck in any given experiment and while there are many Electronic Laboratory Notebook (ELN) solutions out there, I found that none of them fully fit my specific needs. [^2]
+A more serious motivation for this lab notebook is the widespread challenge of reproducibility in the biological sciences.[^1] While many contributing factors are conceptual, this notebook aims to address a practical one: reducing the time and effort required to document experimental design and results.
+In this new era of science, graduate students are generating more data than ever before.
+This is largely due to advancements in technology that allow us to extract more information from each experiment.
+While many Electronic Laboratory Notebook (ELN) solutions exist, I found that none fully met my specific needs.[^2]

 > [!IMPORTANT]